Lethal Weapon: Plot

-Suspecting Hunsaker is withholding information, Riggs and Murtaugh visit him at Amanda's funeral.
-He reveals that during the Vietnam War he worked for "Shadow Company", a defunct CIA paramilitary unit tasked with destabilizing the local heroin trade.
-Following the war, those involved reformed Shadow Company as a drug smuggling operation under the leadership of retired General Peter McAllister and his right-hand man Mr. Joshua.
+Suspecting that Hunsaker is withholding information, Riggs and Murtaugh visit him at Amanda's funeral.
+He reveals that during the Vietnam War, he worked for "Shadow Company", a defunct CIA paramilitary unit tasked with destabilizing the local heroin trade.
+Following the war, those involved reformed Shadow Company as a drug-smuggling operation under the leadership of retired General Peter McAllister and his right-hand man, Mr. Joshua.
 Hunsaker's role as a banker allowed him to make the illicit funds seem legitimate.
-Hunsacker initially called Murtaugh to confess and turn witness against Shadow Company, but McAllister had Amanda killed in retaliation.
+Hunsaker initially called Murtaugh to confess and turn witness against Shadow Company, but McAllister had Amanda killed in retaliation.
 Joshua arrives in a helicopter and kills Hunsaker before escaping.
-He later shoots Riggs in a drive-by shooting, unaware Riggs wore body armor and had his death faked in the aftermath.
+He later shoots Riggs in a drive-by shooting, unaware that Riggs wore a bullet-proof vest.
+Riggs fakes his death in the aftermath to give the pair an advantage.

-Concerned Murtaugh knows too much, Shadow Company kidnaps his daughter Rianne and forces him to meet them at El Mirage Lake.
+Concerned that Murtaugh knows too much, Shadow Company kidnaps his daughter Rianne and forces him to meet them at El Mirage Lake.
 Riggs provides sniper support to help them escape, but all three are captured and taken to a nightclub basement, a Shadow Company front, on Hollywood Boulevard.
 Riggs and Murtaugh are tortured for information until Riggs escapes, kills several Shadow Company members, and frees Murtaugh and Rianne.
-As the three escape Murtaugh fires on McAllister as he flees in a car, which flips over detonating the grenades inside; Joshua, however escapes.
-Deducing Joshua will seek revenge at Murtaugh's home, Riggs and Murtaugh ambush him.
+As the three escape, Murtaugh fires on McAllister as he flees in a car, which flips over, detonating the grenades inside; Joshua, however, escapes after a chase with Riggs on the freeway.
+Deducing that Joshua will seek revenge at Murtaugh's home, Riggs and Murtaugh ambush him.
 Riggs defeats him in a brawl, but chooses not to kill him.
-Police officers take Joshua into custody, but he breaks free, takes an officer's revolver, and attempts to shoot Riggs and Murtaugh; the pair return fire, killing him.
+Police officers take Joshua into custody, but he breaks free, takes an officer's revolver, and attempts to shoot Riggs and Murtaugh; the pair returns fire, killing him.

 A short time later, after visiting his wife's grave, Riggs shares Christmas Day dinner with Murtaugh and his family.
-He gifts Murtaugh a hollow-point bullet he has been saving to commit suicide, as he no longer needs it.
+He gives Murtaugh a hollow-point bullet he had been saving to commit suicide, as he no longer needs it.